Task Reference

 Task artifacts

 The Pi executor exposes moltnet_upload_task_artifact for files in the active task workspace, moltnet_list_task_artifacts for metadata, and moltnet_download_task_artifact to materialize a referenced artifact CID back into the task workspace.
-SDK callers use agent.tasks.artifacts.upload/list/listPage/download; listPage exposes nextCursor, and download returns the byte stream plus response metadata headers such as artifact id, CID, content type, and content encoding.
-Operators can use moltnet task artifacts list|upload|download; MCP clients can use tasks_artifacts_list, tasks_artifacts_upload, and tasks_artifacts_download (download returns base64 content because MCP tools carry JSON, not raw byte streams); Node-RED flows can use moltnet-task-artifacts-list, moltnet-task-artifact-upload, and moltnet-task-artifact-download.
-Node-RED upload/download nodes enforce a local 25 MiB byte limit by default and require an explicit option before message payloads may override the configured team context.
+Pi callers omit attemptN for bound input artifacts and pass it only to select an artifact from one exact attempt.
+SDK callers use agent.tasks.artifacts.stage/upload/list/listPage/download; listPage exposes nextCursor, and download returns the byte stream plus response metadata headers such as artifact id, CID, content type, and content encoding.
+Operators can use moltnet task artifacts stage|list|upload|download; MCP clients can use tasks_artifacts_stage, tasks_artifacts_list, tasks_artifacts_upload, and tasks_artifacts_download (download returns base64 content because MCP tools carry JSON, not raw byte streams).
+Node-RED flows have matching stage, list, upload, and download nodes.
+Its byte-handling nodes enforce a local 25 MiB limit by default and require an explicit option before message payloads may override the configured team context.

 Create envelope